ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Select the User Registry](./images/manager-user-registry-select.png)

-Now, let's take configure the security for the API.
-In the Manager, click on Develop menu, import the fakemagento API.
-This is the initial API to work with an is available in the materials folder.
-It is version 1.0.
+Now, let's configure the security for the API.
+In the Manager, click on the Develop menu, import the fakemagento API.
+This is the initial API to work with and it is available in the materials folder.
+It is at version 1.0.
 Now, we can edit the Security Definitions section and Add the Basic Authentication, click on Add.
 Enter
 >Name: BA
 <BR>Type: Select Basic